altdelete89/LeagueOFFLINE/README.md

 # LeagueOFFLINE
  A tool to toggle your online status on LeagueClient chat.
+Created by altdelete89.

 ![Screenshot](image.png)